efthpapag/Video-sharing-application/README.md

 # Video sharing application

-The purpose of this project is to create an an application through which the users can share videos that they have stored in their device or recorded through the application. the communication between the users is done via the brokers.
+The purpose of this project is to create an application through which the users can share videos that they have stored in their device or recorded through the application.
+The communication between the users is done via the brokers.

 # Execution